FabianRaja/assign-mentor/README.md

 API endpoints:

-/ - to view all mentor data's
+* / - to view all mentor data's

-/mentor - to create a mentor
+* /mentor - to create a mentor

-/student - to create a student
+* /student - to create a student

-/assignMentor - to assign multiple students for a particular mentor
+* /assignMentor - to assign multiple students for a particular mentor

-/changeMentor - to assign mentor for a particular student or to change mentor for a particular student
+* /changeMentor - to assign mentor for a particular student or to change mentor for a particular student

-/mentorStudents - to view all the students assigned for a particular mentor
+* /mentorStudents - to view all the students assigned for a particular mentor

-/history - to view the previous mentor history for a particular student
+* /history - to view the previous mentor history for a particular student

 Conditions:

+* Users cannot create another mentor with same name

-* Users
+* Users cannot create another student with same name

+* All other conditions are user friendly and easy to understand...